5-stones/react-native-readium/README.md

 Due to the current state of the `Readium` swift libraries you need to manually update your `Podfile` ([see more on that here](https://github.com/readium/swift-toolkit/issues/38)).

+Additionally, note that the GitHub URL's below are pointing to the `develop` branch.
+[This is currently necessary as a fix for CocoaPods was merged but has not yet been released](https://github.com/readium/swift-toolkit/pull/76#issuecomment-1213170966).
+It will land in the next release (after v2.3.0).

 ```rb
 # ./ios/Podfile
 ...